saibotsivad/imperial-lambda/README.md

 1. Navigate to: `Services > IAM > Roles > Create Role`.
 2. Select `AWS Service` and `Lambda` for a role type.
-3. Attach the `AmazonSQSFullAccess` permission policy.
+3. Attach the `AmazonSNSFullAccess` permission policy.
 4. Select `Review` and name the role something like `imperial_shuttle`.
 5. Review and create role.
 6. Select the created role, and copy the `Role ARN` for local use.